gpoore/minted/latex/README.md

 The LaTeX package is under `minted/`.

-Restricted shell escape under Windows requires a Python executable within the TeX distribution.
-The `latexmintedwindows` executable is under `restricted/`.
+The `latexminted` Python executable for installation within TeX distributions is under `restricted/`.